Cisco-Talos/clamav-documentation/src/manual/Signatures/PhishSigs.md

 - `R`

   Regular expression, for the concatenated URL.
+The last 3 characters of the regular expression cannot regex special characters and much be an exact match.

 - `H`